Nicole Tee

 2019

-• Teacher, Kids Art Camp, Ateneo Art Gallery, Ateneo de Manila University, Quezon City, PH
+• Teacher, Kids Art Camp, Ateneo Art Gallery, Ateneo de Manila University, Quezon City, PH2015

 • Co-organizer, Plot the Riles: A Forum and Participative Installation on the Philippine Railway System, Project Bakawan Arts Festival, AGT (Monorail) Field, UP Diliman, Quezon City, PH